 To get rid of a squatter, you have to go through the court system and file an official eviction lawsuit.
 This isn’t fair, but it’s the only way to protect yourself from being sued by the squatter.

-This is why smart Airbnb hosts have their guests sign a vacation rental agreement on top of agreeing to the listing terms.
+This is why smart Airbnb hosts have their guests sign a vacation short term rental agreement on top of agreeing to the listing terms.
 It’s the only way to support an eviction case if a guest decides to squat.
 Unfortunately, when your tenants are the ones listing your property on Airbnb, they’re not likely creating additional contracts.
 If you need to remove someone from the property, you’ll have a tough battle ahead.

 You purchased your property to generate investment income for yourself, and it’s unfair for your tenant to make money from your hard work.
 It wouldn’t even be fair if they split the income with you because after taxes, you wouldn’t even get much.